XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 > :warning: All the hosts should have the same default login and password for an automatic deployment.

+> :warning: All the hosts should support an SSH access based on credentials.

 :warning::warning::warning: THE SWARM CREATION AND CONFIGURATION IS A LONG RUNNING PROCESS (Around 50mn for 5 devices):warning::warning::warning:

 It uses a JSON file as a configuration file.
 When configuring each nodes, it takes in charge